ivanDevProd/vm-template-scaning/README.md

 2. Analyze Image Extension and Perform Necessary Extractions
 - Process: Identify the system image type (e.g., .iso, .img, .qcow2).
 - Action:
   a.
-If it's a compressed format (e.g., .zip, .tar), extract it.
+If it's a compressed format (e.g., .zip, .tar), extract it
   b.
 Depending on the image type, validate its integrity (e.g., using md5sum or sha256sum checks).
   c.
 Prepare the image for deployment if required (e.g., converting to a format suitable for your infrastructure).
   d.
 Upload the Image to the Cluster